-• Each College vehicle must carry a First Aid Box, the contents of which must conform to the requirements of the Health and Safety (First Aid) Regulations 1981, and where applicable a suitable fire extinguisher.
+• Each College vehicle must carry a First Aid Box, the contents of which must conform to the requirements of the Health and Safety (First Aid) Regulations 2013, and new regulation of 2019.
+Where applicable a suitable fire extinguisher.

 Minibus Policy